 Cafe de Mi Pueblo Apia

-What is probably one of the most famous coffee shops, Cafe de Mi Pueblo Apia, was the pioneer in teaching local coffee cultivators to drink the Specialty coffee they had always shipped abroad.
+One of the most famous coffee shops in Apía, Café de Mi Pueblo, was a trailblazer in teaching local coffee cultivators how to enjoy the specialty coffee they had long been exporting.

-In 2019, they opened their own roastery.
-Whether you want to drink a cup, or learn the whole process, Cafe de Mi Pueblo Apia offers a special experience for visitors.
-Be sure to try their other coffee-based products like nougat snacks, arequipe, and cookies!
+In 2019, they expanded by opening their own roastery, elevating their offerings even further.
+Whether you’re looking to enjoy a perfect cup of coffee or learn about the entire production process, Café de Mi Pueblo Apía provides an unforgettable experience for visitors.
+Don’t miss out on their delicious coffee-based treats, including nougat snacks, arequipe, and cookies!

 To schedule your roastery to cup tour, contact them via Whatsapp or by calling 314 621 3816 – 320 675 4120 , or drop by and enjoy a cup of Colombia’s finest!
 FB: CafeDeMiPuebloApia